USAFA-ECE/ece281-book/book/lab/lab1.md

 ## Background

-In order to represent 12 months in unsigned binary, we know we need a four bits:
+In order to represent 12 months in unsigned binary, we know we need four bits:

 $$
 ceiling(log_2(12)) = 4
 $$

-Eventually we will move to representing that with a vector, but for now let's just give each input bit a letter: $A$, $B$, $C$, $D$, from most to least significant bit.
+Eventually we will move to representing that with a vector, but for now let's just give each input bit a letter: $D$, $C$, $B$, $A$, from most to least significant bit.

 Our output is $Y$.